van-richard/CodingNotes/_sources/notebooks/QuickStart/SSH.md

 # Accessing the HPC

-The command, {term}`ssh`, means the Secure Shell protocol, and we use to remotely access the supercomputer!
+{term}`ssh` stands for Secure Shell protocol, and this is how what it looks like!

-The general notation looks like this:
+The command looks like this

 ```bash
 ssh username@servername
 ```

-Where:
+Where,

-- `username` is the username that you made when applying for the account
+- `username` is the username whatever you made when applying for the account
-- `@servername` is the server name and IP address of the supercomputer
+- `@servername` is the name and IP address of the supercomputer

-To log into Oscer/Schooner or Pete, the command would look like this (*change `username` to your username*):
+To log into Oscer/Schooner/Pete, we would type this (*change `username` to your username*):

 ::::{tab-set}
 :::{tab-item} Oscer/Schooner